Premier League fan return Q&A: What we know so far

 In all settings, fans will be expected to follow the government's guidelines to reduce the spread of the virus.
 This means they will have to follow social distancing guidelines, wear face coverings and sanitise their hands regularly.

-Stadiums will also follow guidance from the Sports Grounds Safety Authority (SGSA), the government's advisor on safety at sports grounds, around how the ground can be managed once fans are in.
+Stadiums will also follow guidance from the Sports Grounds Safety Authority, the government's advisor on safety at sports grounds, around how the ground can be managed once fans are in.

 The SGSA recommends that all ticket holders should be required to read and adhere to a Spectators' Code of Conduct - a commitment "not only to respect the social distancing needs of others, but also to avoid acting in any way that might risk the health of fellow spectators and staff working at the ground".